 Is library programming for you and your family difficult to attend during the week?

->

-> We now offer a program every 2nd Saturday at 1:30 p.m. that is a part of our literacy-based strategy encouraging reading, talking, playing, singing and writing in young children.
-We will begin with a featured theme read-aloud story with plenty of time for exploration of theme through (blocks, learning centers, play areas, experiments) to promote active engagement of parents with their children.
+We offer a program every 2nd Saturday at 1:30 p.m. that is a part of our literacy-based strategy encouraging reading, talking, playing, singing and writing in young children.
+We begin with a featured theme read-aloud story with plenty of time for exploration of theme through (blocks, learning centers, play areas, experiments) to promote active engagement of parents with their children.
 There will be an opportunity to take related books home after the program.

->

-> Jackie Sisco presents the monthly program.
+Jackie Sisco presents the monthly program.
 (Everyone is welcome).
 If you have questions, please e-mail to email@example.com.
 Please register online, or call (717) 533-6555 ext.
 3708.

 July 14 – Do you measure up?
 (Registration begins June 4.)